 India is gradually moving towards the startup ecosystem.
-Therefore, in order to boost entrepreneurship, Government has created an entire ministry dedicated to helping new businesses.
-These are the few initiatives the government has taken to boost startup culture in India –
+Therefore, in order to boost entrepreneurship, the government has created an entire ministry dedicated to helping new businesses.
+The ruling party has introduced many schemes to promote entrepreneurship and assist emerging startups financially.

-The government has made continuous efforts to improve social and economic life in rural areas of India.
-Since 56% of the Indian population lives in rural areas, the government is promoting entrepreneurship and innovation in this area.
-The scheme, ASPIRE aims at increasing employment, reducing poverty and improving innovation in rural India.
+The government has made continuous efforts to improve the social and economic aspects life in rural areas of India.
+Since 56% of the Indian population lives in the rural areas, the government is promoting entrepreneurship and innovation in this sector.
+The ASPIRE scheme aims at increasing employment, reducing poverty, and improving innovation in rural India.
 However, the main idea is to promote the agro-business Industry.
 The Ministry of Medium and Small Enterprises has tried to get economic development at the grassroots level.
 The total budget plan is of Rs.
 62.5 crores for the years 2014-2016.

 Ministry Of Skill Development and Entrepreneurship

 This task of promoting entrepreneurship was earlier given to different departments and government agencies.
-In 2014, Prime Minister decided to dedicate an entire ministry to build this sector as he feels that skill development requires more tension from the government side to promote and encourage them among the people.
-Furthermore, the idea is to reach 500 million people by the year 2022, by providing gap funding and skill development initiatives.
+In 2014, the Prime Minister decided to dedicate an entire ministry to build this sector as he felt that skill development required more push from the government's side to promote and encourage it among the people.
+Furthermore, the idea is to reach 500 million people by the year 2022 by providing gap funding and skill development initiatives.

 Atal Innovation Mission